Our reading period will run from Aug. 1 - Oct. 1 each year, with the annual issue planned for April of the following year.

 Biographies should list at least the poet's most recent book titles, some titles of journals containing the poet's individual poems, any key awards or honors received.
 Other information individualizing the poet is also encouraged, such as occupation, geographical location, interests.
-Poets may also wish to include a few sentences that explain how their poems are informed by Catholicism, either in their inception or content or otherwise, but this request is optional and at the discretion of the poem's author.
+Poets may also wish to explain briefly how their poems are informed by Catholicism, either in their inception or content or otherwise, but this request is optional and at the discretion of the poem's author.
 The poems themselves should stand alone without the need of gloss.
 However, we also recognize the value of such autobiographical information for many readers.
 We intend to print short biographies of contributing poets in an appendix in each issue.

 Because of limited staff, we cannot guarantee individualized editorial responses to all poems submitted.
 However, we will make every effort to notify poets of acceptance or rejection within 3-4 months after the close of the reading period.